browserengineering/book/book/chrome.md

 Click handling
 ==============

-To implement links, the browser UI, and so on, we need to start with clicks.
-We already handle key presses; clicks work similarly in
-Tk: an event handler bound to a certain event.
-For scrolling, we defined `scroll_down` and bound it to `<Down>`; for click handling we will define `handle_click` and bind it to `<Button-1>`, button number 1 being the left button on the mouse.[^1]
+So now let's start to implement links, the browser UI, and so on.
+We need to start with clicks.
+In Tk, clicks work just like key presses: you bind an event handler to a certain event.
+For click handling that event is `<Button-1>`, button number 1 being the left button on the mouse.[^1]

 [^1]: Button 2 is the middle button; button 3 is the right hand button.